deepdesign/pixli/README.md

 </p>

 <p align="center">
-  <em>Dial in palettes, sprite density, motion envelopes, blend modes, and more from a single retro-inspired cockpit.</em>
+  <em>Dial in palettes, density, motion envelopes, blend modes, and more from a single retro-inspired cockpit.</em>
 </p>

 ---